 The zombies in Japanese movie Versus seem to have greater immunity the more recently they had died.
 In the beginning, two zombies take a three-gun barrage of shots to the chest, but the first one only dies when the hero shoots it once (blowing out most of its torso, despite him having a pistol like the others) and the other eventually gets up and wanders away.

 The T-1000 in T2, being made of liquid metal, is only "damaged" by bullets in that they splash its body on impact, ruining its disguise.
-Cconcentrated firepower or a point-blank shot will stun it, but even then it's only a few seconds before it reforms itself.
-It takes being frozen in liquid nitrogen, shattered, and then remelting to actually damage it, but you wouldn't know that unless you saw the director's cut (its camouflaging ability starts to break down, and it gets a little melty and sticky); those scenes were removed from the theatrical version.
+Concentrated firepower or a point-blank shot will stun it, but even then it's only a few seconds before it reforms itself.
+It takes being frozen in liquid nitrogen, shattered, and then remelting to actually damage it, but you wouldn't know that unless you saw the director's cut (its camouflaging ability starts to break down, and it gets a little melty and sticky); those scenes were removed from the theatrical version to present it as virtually unstoppable.
 It's possible that it could have withstood that M-80 grenade blowing it apart given enough time to reform, but that vat of molten iron got in the way...

 The T-X from Rise is pretty much completely immune to gunfire since it's a more advanced endoskeleton than the T-850 with a liquid metal exterior.